dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

-# Proposals
+# Dockstore Service Configuration Proposals

-This contains subdirectories of evolving example and proposed .dockstore.yml files, to try to handle concrete services that might get registered with Dockstore.
+This directory contains subdirectories of evolving example and proposed .dockstore.yml files, to try to handle concrete services that might get registered with Dockstore.

 The services are: